LukeZGD/iOS-OTA-Downgrader-Keys/README.md

 This repo has:

 - Firmware keys provided for futurerestore to use
+- URLs and IPSW SHA1sum of iOS 8.4.1, 6.1.3
-- URLs for iOS 8.4.1, 6.1.3, and latest firmwares for devices with baseband
+- URLs of latest firmwares for devices with baseband
-- iBSS IV and Keys, and IPSW SHA1sum for iOS 8.4.1 and 6.1.3
+- iBSS and iBEC IV and Keys of iOS 8.4.1 and 6.1.3 (unused but can be useful)
+- Firmware bundles of OdysseusOTA/2 for custom IPSW creation

 Raw files here can be used like an API as well, here are some examples: